Are you struggling to find pleasure in your life?

 “While men may recognize these changes when they occur, they may not know the root cause, or if they do, what they can do about it,” says Dr. Mehta.
 This is when a therapist can lend a hand — or ear.
 “A therapist can help identify the source of your problems and then help resolve them,” he adds.

 Is this something that I can even afford?

 Counseling is an investment in yourself that will last a lifetime.
 The changes you make through counseling can help improve your mood, give you the tools you need to turn off negative thoughts, and create a strategy that can lead to a lifetime of success.
 Counseling does not even have to be a long-term commitment to get lasting results.
-Additionally, insurance will often cover a large percentage of the sessions.
+Additionally, insurance will often cover a percentage of the sessions.